 An Art & Poetry Event in Kansas City, Kansas

 “Audacity: The March to Women's Rights” is a show of art and poetry inspired by the work of local Kansas City artist, Gloria Heifner.
-Gloria shares portraits and stories of ten American women, from Sojourner Truth to Gloria Steinem and Ruth Bader Ginsburg, who had the audacity to stand up for women’s rights.
-These women changed history because of their willingness to stand up and make a difference through incredibly difficult odds on such issues as slavery, Equal Rights Amendment, and the 19th amendment to the US Constitution, which brought about the right for women to vote.
+Gloria shares portraits and stories of ten American women, from Sojourner Truth to Gloria Steinem to Ruth Bader Ginsburg, who had the audacity to stand up for women’s rights.
+These women changed history because of their willingness to use their voices and make a difference, overcoming incredibly difficult odds on such issues as slavery, the Equal Rights Amendment, and the 19th amendment to the US Constitution, which brought about the right for women to vote.

-Curated by Polly Alice McCann, the show is hosted by the gallery at Kansas City Kansas Community College under the directorship of Shai Perry.
-The show also includes work by Kansas Author and Photographer, Sharon Rodriguez, and four national poets who joined these three women in sharing writing about the march for women’s rights: Joan Gerstein, Candice Kelsey, Catharine Phillips, and
+Curated by Polly Alice McCann, the show is hosted by the Gallery at Kansas City, Kansas Community College under the directorship of Shai Perry.
+The show also includes work by Kansas Author and Photographer, Sharon Rodriguez, and four national poets who joined these three women and shared writing about the march for women’s rights: Joan Gerstein, Candice Kelsey, Catharine Phillips, and Linda Reising.

-The art in the show explores not only portraits, but expressive media in both painting and sculpture about the attitude of a march, both the emotional awareness of protest and the joy in unity and togetherness through banners, flags, and the way in which a march involves the visual wearing of words and symbols of protest.
+The art in the show explores not only portraits, but expressive media in both painting and sculpture, incorporating the emotional awareness of protest, attitudes about marches, and the joy in unity and togetherness.
+The exhibit features banners, flags, and illuminates the way in which a march involves the visual "wearing of words" and symbols of protest.

 #womenempowerment #19thamemdment #womenhelpingwomen

-We invite you to zoom into the reception on September 9th from 7:00 pm to 8:00 pm to talk to the artist and curator about this show.
-Will also make a film of this show which those on campus can see by appointment or during open hours.
-Thanks to Director of the Gallery, Shai Perry for inviting to have this show at KCK Community College.
+WE INVITE YOU TO ZOOM into the reception on September 9th from 7:00 pm to 8:00 pm to talk to the artist and curator about this show.
+Will also make a film of the event which those on campus can see by appointment or during open hours.
+Thanks to the Director of the Gallery, Shai Perry for inviting us to mount this show at KCK Community College.

-POLLY ALICE MCCANN, author and artist, creates soft sculptural oil paintings with imperfect stitching.
+POLLY ALICE MCCANN, curator, author and artist, creates soft sculptural oil paintings with imperfect stitching.
 Creative consultant and managing editor of Flying Ketchup Press, find her at pollymccann.com.
 Her art has been published in US newspapers and magazines and is showing internationally.
 She says her favorite thing is to tell stories--other people's, her own--maybe yours.
 Find her at www.pollymccann.com

-GLORIA HEIFNER.
-Following a career in graphic design with such well-known companies as Helzberg Diamonds, opened her studio to follow the experimental path set out by the abstract expressionists to create intuitive art.
-Starting with poured acrylics, Gloria uses non-traditional tools working until the piece comes to a pleasing composition.
-Now her works include reverse decoupage on glass with found vintage illustrations to create stunning ornamental vases and bowls.
+GLORIA HEIFNER, artist.
+Following a career in graphic design with such well-known companies as Helzberg Diamonds, Gloria opened her studio to follow the experimental path set out by the abstract expressionists, and to create intuitive art.
+Starting with poured acrylics, Gloria uses non-traditional tools, working until the piece comes to a pleasing composition.
+Her new works include reverse decoupage on glass with found vintage illustrations to create stunning ornamental vases and bowls.
 Find her work at MLB Designs or visit her studio by appointment at DesignWerx in North Kansas City.
 She wants her art to bring energy and balance to the individuals and businesses that collect her work.
-Find out about her new Strong Women series, portraits of Strong Women in the movement for Women’s Rights.
+Find out about her new Strong Women series--portraits of Strong Women in the movement for Women’s Rights.

+SHARON RODRIGUEZ photographer, artist.
 "As an artist, I have always been interested in photographing and telling the stories of people who mostly go unseen in the world: mothers, grandmothers, elderly.
-I’m fascinated by the grace and gifts of an everyday human, I love to shed light on those who think they are just making-do, when in fact it is their work that is at the heart of our civilization.
+I’m fascinated by the grace and gifts of an everyday human, and I love to shed light on those who think they are just making-do, when in fact it is their work that is at the heart of our civilization.
 Three years ago, during my morning walk through a beautifully cultivated Johnson County park, amongst the February brambles, I saw a blue tarp acting as a tent.
-My first thought was, “it’s awful cold for a Boy Scout camping trip.”
+My first thought was, 'It’s awful cold for a Boy Scout camping trip.'
 The reality was something that struck my heart to the quick, and immediately the focus of my art became completely re-centered: this was a homeless camp.
 Even though I regularly worked with a local soup kitchen, I had never asked the people I was serving about what happened to them at night.
 So, I went off the trails, I brought blankets and bags of food on my expeditions into the homeless neighborhoods I’d never seen before.
 I met with individuals and families and listened to their stories.
 I was moved by what I learned and motivated to share these experiences with the rest of the world through the lens of my artwork.
 I made large prints of their portraits along with a handwritten copy of their stories.
-I showed and shared over the next two years in many venues around the metro.
-Enjoy reading their stories.
-Making the invisible one story one face at a time.
+I showed and shared over the next two years in many venues around the Kansas City Metro.
+I hope you enjoy reading their stories--making the invisible visible, one story and one face at a time."

-we will also invite them to speak at the zoom event.
+and select poets will speak at the zoom event.